 He re-joined the Ganassi team in NASCAR, recording two wins at Sonoma and Watkins Glen across seven seasons, before returning to IndyCar – albeit with Team Penske – and won his second race at the Brickyard in 2015.

 More recently, Montoya has competed in endurance racing, claiming third in the LMP2 class for United Autosports in this year’s 24 Hours of Le Mans.

 Before entering the International Formula 3000 Championship, Nick Heidfeld had already caught the attention of McLaren, having won the German Formula Ford and German Formula Three titles in dominant fashion.

-Subsequently, Heidfeld contested the 1998 season with McLaren’s German title sponsor, West, funding the operation under the name West Competition.
+Subsequently, Heidfeld contested the 1998 season with McLaren’s junior team, West Competition.

 The Mӧchengladbach-born driver managed to pick up the pieces when Montoya cracked under pressure, winning three races, and took the title race down to the season finale at the Nürburgring.

-However, after taking Pole Position in qualifying, he was disqualified from qualifying after the Stewards found an irregularity in his fuel.
+However, after taking Pole Position in qualifying, he was disqualified from qualifying after the Stewards found an irregularity in his fuel sample.

 This left Team Principal David Brown to make a bold decision and forced Heidfeld’s team-mate Bas Leinders give up his car to allow the German to race.

 Despite their best efforts, Heidfeld managed to fight his way through the field but could only finish ninth.

 The 1999 campaign proved to be more fruitful for Heidfeld, claiming four wins and seven podiums to cruise to the Formula 3000 Drivers’ title.